-- the review of the adequacy of the Internal Control and Risk Management systems and the compliance with rules and regulations monitoring process - the review of the financial reporting process and satisfaction as to the integrity of the Bank's Financial Statements. - the External Auditors' selection, performance and independence - the effectiveness and performance of the Internal Audit function and of the Compliance function.
+- the review of the adequacy of the Internal Control and Risk Management systems and the compliance with rules and regulations monitoring process - the review of the financial reporting process and satisfaction as to the integrity of the Bank's Financial Statements. - the External Auditors' selection, performance and independence - the effectiveness and performance of the Internal Audit and of the Compliance function.

 D.3.1 The General Meeting following a proposal by the Board appoints the Audit Committee members, among the members of the Board, for a term of three (3) years with the option to renew their appointment for four (4) more terms.
-The Audit Committee members should not exceed 40% (rounded in the nearest integer) of the total BoD members (excluding the HFSF and the Greek State Representatives) with a minimum of three (3) members.
-All its members should be Non-Executive, 75% of whom (excluding the HFSF and the Greek State Representatives) with a minimum of three (3) members.
+The Chairperson and the Vice Chairperson are appointed by the Board.
+The Audit Committee members should not exceed 40% (rounded to the nearest integer) of the total Board members (excluding the HFSF and the Greek State Representatives) with a minimum of three (3) members.
 All its members should be Non-Executive, 75% of whom (excluding the HFSF and the Greek State Representatives and rounded to the nearest integer) should be Independent.
 One (1) of the members should be the HFSF Representative.
 The HFSF also appoints an observer in the Audit Committee, in line with the provisions of the RFA.
-The Chairman of the Audit Committee, an Independent Non-Executive Director, has extensive knowledge and experience in accounting and auditing issues and should not serve as a Chairman to the Board's Risk Committee.
-The majority of the Audit Committee members should have competence in finance, auditing and/or accounting.
+The Chairperson of the Audit Committee, an Independent Non-Executive Director, has extensive knowledge and experience in accounting and auditing issues, should fulfil the additional criteria set by the relevant legal and regulatory provisions derived from the HFSF Law and the RFA and should not serve as a Chairperson to the Bank's Board or to its Board Risk Committee.
+Audit Committee members should have relevant financial experience in at least one of the following matters: finance, audit, accounting and/or banking.

-D.3.2 The Audit Committee's meeting is effective when the majority of the members are in attendance or represented, provided that at least two members are in attendance.
-The Chairman or the Vice Chairman must be one (1) of the participating members.
+D.3.2 The Audit Committee's meeting is effective when the majority of the members are present or represented, provided that at least two members are in attendance.
+The Chairperson or the Vice Chairperson must be one (1) of the participating members.
 The Audit Committee resolutions require a majority vote.
-In case of a tie of votes, the Chairman has the casting vote.
+In case of a tie of votes, the Chairperson has the casting vote.
 The Board is informed whenever a decision of the Audit Committee is not reached unanimously.